 This is a cheat’s stuffing mix prepared in the microwave, but the method would work if you want to make your own stuffing, from scratch.
 Just soak any hard/dried fruit in a little boiling water for 15 minutes or so before you start, to ensure they’re soft.

 I always keep 3-4 packets of stuffing mix in the cupboards as it’s a great, tasty, extra side dish I can add to my meals instantly!

-I cook my stuffing for Christmas Dinner using this method, making sure I use a seasonal variation, such as Chestnut Stuffing, or Cranberry flavoured stuffing!
+I cook my stuffing for Christmas Dinner for One using this method, making sure I use a seasonal variation, such as Chestnut Stuffing, or Cranberry flavoured stuffing!
 For special meals I’d also pop it into the oven most of the time, but that’s just because I love the crust of stuffing and that choice has nothing to do with how the stuffing mix cooked in the microwave turns out without browning.

 If you want to make your own stuffing from scratch in the microwave, see here: Microwave Stuffing Recipe From Scratch – where you’ll learn the basics of how to build your own stuffing mix for your own tastes.